Prathewsh/rhythmix/README.md

 ## 🧑‍💻 Contributing

-Want to help improve FreeTube Music?
+Want to help improve Rhythmix?

 1. Fork this repo
 2. Make your changes